cakephp/docs/en/getting-started/a-typical-cakephp-request.rst

 We've covered the basic ingredients in CakePHP, so let's look at how objects work together to complete a basic request.
-Continuing with our original request example, let's imagine that our friend Ricardo just clicked on the “Buy A Custom Cake Now!” link on a CakePHP application's landing page.
+Continuing with our original request example, let's imagine that our friend Ricardo just clicked on the "Buy A Custom Cake Now!" link on a CakePHP application's landing page.

 .. figure:: /_static/img/typical-cake-request.png